catseye/SixtyPical/doc/SixtyPical.md

 After execution, dest is considered initialized, and `z` and `n`, and `a` are considered uninitialized.

+There are two extra modes that this instruction can be used in.
+The first is to load an address into a pointer:

+    copy ^<src-memory-location>, <dest-memory-location>

+This copies the address of src into dest.
+In this case, src must be of type buffer, and dest must be of type pointer.  src will not be considered a memory location that is read, since it is only its address that is being retrieved.

+The second is to read or write indirectly through a pointer.

+    copy [<src-memory-location>] + y, <dest-memory-location>
+    copy <src-memory-location>, [<dest-memory-location>] + y

+In both of these, the memory location in the `[]+y` syntax must be a pointer.

+The first copies the contents of memory at the pointer (offset by the `y` register) into a byte memory location.

+The second copies a literal byte, or a byte memory location, into the contents of memory at the pointer (offset by the `y` register).

+In addition to the constraints above, `y` must be initialized before this mode is used.

 ### add dest, src ###